The Devil's Candy: Reception

 The film has received largely positive reviews.
-Rotten Tomatoes has the film at 92% certified fresh with 53 reviews.
-The site's consensus says, "The Devil's Candy playfully subverts horror tropes while serving up more than enough stylish thrills to satisfy genre enthusiasts."
-Metacritic, which assigns a normalized rating of 0-100%, gives the film a 72, based on 10 reviews, which indicates "generally favorable reviews".
+Rotten Tomatoes has the film at 93% with 54 reviews.
+The site's consensus says, "The Devil's Candy playfully subverts horror tropes while serving up more than enough stylish thrills to satisfy genre enthusiasts".
+Metacritic, which assigns a normalized rating of 0-100%, gives the film a 72, based on 10 reviews.

-Clem Bastow of The Guardian said of the film "this is a horror film made in the true spirit of metal: just like the music it’s inspired by, it’s loud and sometimes gruesome but also winningly earnest."
+Clem Bastow of The Guardian said of the film "this is a horror film made in the true spirit of metal: just like the music it’s inspired by, it’s loud and sometimes gruesome but also winningly earnest".
 Mark L. Miller of Ain't It Cool News called it "a fantastic film" and "an absolute treasure trove of scares!"
 Perri Nemiroff of Collider called the film "a standout" and awarded it an A− rating.

-On the other hand, Dennis Harvey writing for Variety called the film "a bit of a sophomore slump" and said it was "ultimately a lively but underdeveloped B-horror-thriller."
-David Rooney of The Hollywood Reporter called the film a "decently acted, disappointingly generic follow-up."
+On the other hand, Dennis Harvey writing for Variety called the film "a bit of a sophomore slump" and said it was "ultimately a lively but underdeveloped B-horror-thriller".
+David Rooney of The Hollywood Reporter called the film a "decently acted, disappointingly generic follow-up".